open-rcp/rust-rcp-client/README.md

 ## UI Implementations

-The client supports two different UI implementations:
+The client supports three different UI implementations:

-1. **Simple UI** (default): A basic UI implementation that connects directly and handles simple interaction
+1. **Simple UI** (default): A basic text-based implementation that connects directly and handles simple interaction
-2. **Event-Based UI**: A more complex event-driven implementation that provides more flexibility
+2. **Event-Based UI**: A more complex event-driven text-based implementation that provides more flexibility
+3. **GUI**: A graphical user interface implementation using the egui toolkit

-You can switch between implementations using the `--event-based` flag when running the client.
+You can switch between implementations using the `--event-based` or `--gui` flags when running the client.

 ## Command-Line Options